Berk000x/Valorant-Triggerbot/README.md

 # 🌐 ASM Triggerbot
-This is a simple Valorant triggerbot written in masm x86 assembly.
+This is a simple Valorant color triggerbot written in masm x86 assembly.
 I tried to keep the code as minimal and clean as possible.
 Anyone interested in ASM can comfortably use this as a starting source.
 The total reaction time of the triggerbot is about 13 ms.

 ![Showcase](showcase/image1.png)